This study focuses on understanding the dynamics of gender earnings and employment gaps with age and career experience in the U.S.

-Producing reports on the demographic characteristics and personality traits of founders who are responsible for creating new U.S. firms and generating jobs
+This project reports on the demographic characteristics and personality traits of founders who are responsible for creating new U.S. firms and generating jobs.

-Using Norwegian time-use survey data to study the effect of performance pay on the allocation of tasks within the household and analyzing worker mobility and earnings in the U.S.-linked employer employee data
+Researchers use Norwegian time-use survey data to study the effect of performance pay on the allocation of tasks within the household and analyzing worker mobility and earnings in the U.S.-linked employer-employee data

-This project will evaluate how much high school seniors know about the labor market impacts related to their study choices and how additional information affects their application process and choices among alternative study places.
+This project evaluates how much high school seniors know about the labor market impacts related to their study choices and how additional information affects their application process and choices among alternative study places.